paulstothard/helpful_commands/README.md

 ### Run groups of commands in parallel using a Bash function and xargs

-The following code processes sequence files using the `filtlong`.
+The following code processes sequence files using [filtlong](https://github.com/rrwick/Filtlong).
 Files are processed in parallel using `xargs` and a Bash function called `process_file`:

 ```bash
 # Define the directory paths